-The IDT723624/723634/723644 is a monolithic, high-speed, lowpower, CMOS bidirectional synchronous (clocked) FIFO memory which supports clock frequencies up to 67 MHz and has read access times as fast as 10 ns.
-Two independent 256/512/1,024 x 36 dual-port SRAM FIFOs on board each chip buffer data in opposite directions.
+The IDT72V3624/72V3644 are pin and functionally compatible versions of the IDT723624/723644, designed to run off a 3.3V supply for exceptionally low-power consumption.
+These devices are monolithic, high-speed, low-power, CMOS bidirectional synchronous (clocked) FIFO memory which supports clock frequencies up to 100 MHz and has read access times as fast as 6.5ns.
+Two independent 256/1,024 x 36 dual-port

+SRAM FIFOs on board each chip buffer data in opposite directions.
 FIFO data on Port B can be input and output in 36-bit, 18-bit, or 9-bit formats with a choice of Big- or Little-Endian configurations.

 These devices are a synchronous (clocked) FIFO, meaning each port employs a synchronous interface.
 All data transfers through a port are gated to the LOW-to-HIGH transition of a port clock by enable signals.
 The clocks for each port are independent of one another and can be asynchronous or coincident.
 The enables for each port are arranged to provide a simple bidirectional interface between microprocessors and/or buses with synchronous control.